-Use of Force OPS 12410 1 Police Officer 2.
-Prepares PDCN Form 258, Use of Force Report, when for is used.
-3. Forwards PDCN Form 258, before the end of his tour of duty to his immediate supervisor.
-Supervisor Reviews and completes PDCN Form 258 and prepares narrative report to his Commanding Officer when furth investigation is necessary.
-Forwards PDCN Form 258 and the narrative report, required, before the end of his tour of duty to 1 Commanding Officer.
+OPS 12410 1 Police Officer Prepares PDCN Form 258, Use of Force Report, when force is used.
+3. Forwards PDCN Form 258, before the end of his tour of duty, to his immediate supervisor.
+Supervisor Reviews and completes PDCN Form 258 and prepares narrative report to his Commanding Officer when further investigation is necessary.
+Forwards PDCN Form 258 and the narrative report, required, before the end of his tour of duty to he Commanding Officer.
 Commanding Officer 6.
-Reviews PDCN Form 258 and the narrative report, if prepare 7.
+Reviews PDCN Form 258 and the narrative report, if prepared 7.
 Completes PDCN Form 258.
 8. Directs supervisor to further investigate, if necessary.
-9. Forwards the original PDCN Form 258 and the narrati report to the Division Chief.
-10. Forwards copies of PDCN Form 258 and the narrative report to the Commanding Officer of the Police Academy.
-11. Maintains copies of PDCN Form 258 and the narrative repoin command.
+Forwards the original PDCN Form 258 and the narrative report to the Division Chief.
+Forwards copies of PDCN Form 258 and the narrative report to the Commanding Officer of the Police Academy.
+11. Maintains copies of PDCN Form 258 and the narrative repo in command.
 PA Commanding Officer 12.
-Reviews all use of force reports to determine the effectivene of training.
+Reviews all use of force reports to determine the effectivenes of training.
 13. Determines if further training is necessary.
 14. If further training is necessary, a. prepares a narrative report, andb. forwards the narrative report to the Chief of Department (TOC).
 Division Chief 15.
 Reviews PDCN Form 258 and narrative report(s).
 16. Completes PDCN Form 258.
-17. Forwards PDCN Form 258 and narrative report(s) to t Chief of Department.
+Forwards PDCN Form 258 and narrative report(s) to the Chief of Department.
 Chief of Department 18.
 Reviews all use of force reports.